- MTM Systems

 How much time is wasted when staff are carrying out these tasks?

-The answers to these and similar questions relies on the principles of Work Study, which is defined as:
+The answers to these and similar questions rely on the principles of Work Study, which are defined as:

 “The systematic examination of activities in order to improve the effective use of human and other material resources.”

 Method Study is also referred to as Process Improvement, Continuous Improvement, kaizen, Lean Management, and several other titles.
-The application of this subject is best carried out in a team-based culture within organisations who which to streamline their processes.
+The application of this subject is best carried out in a team-based culture within organisations that streamline their processes.
 However, anecdotal evidence suggests that improvement investigations are organised more effectively when the teams are facilitated or include participants who have succeeded in a course of formal training in the tools and techniques of Method Study.
-Following the basic steps of the discipline ensures that attempts to improve a company’s processes stay focussed and become more productive.
+Following the basic steps of the discipline ensures that attempts to improve a company’s processes stay focused and become more productive.